5 Tips for Matching Your Personality and Career Options

 Job-seekers just starting out or those looking for a career change do well to take the DISC Assessment.
 DISC stands for dominance, influence, steadiness and conscientiousness.
 This non-judgmental exam helps job seekers determine how their innate behavioral reactions drive their motivations in the workplace.

 The DISC Assessment takes approximately 50 minutes to complete.
-Upon completion, test takers learn how they respond to stress, interpersonal conflict
+Upon completion, test takers learn how they respond to stress, interpersonal conflict and dilemmas.
+Organizations can also complete a form of a DISC Assessment to evaluate their workplace culture and identify areas of improvement.

 Want to be more productive?